-Note: Article was updated in March of 2019.
+Note: Article was updated in July of 2019.

 Video games are sometimes best played with friends to help along the journey.
 The PC platform doesn’t have any shortage of great video game titles that are made to allow some cooperative gameplay both offline and online.

 If you’re looking for a new title to enjoy with your gaming crew then you may want to check out our list down below.
 We’ve picked out some of our favorite video games on the PC platform which can be played in co-op.
 These games are not ranked in any particular order as they can be quite different from each other genre wise.

 We, of course, want to know what your favorite cooperative PC game is.
 Let us know by leaving it a comment down below.
 Likewise, check back often for future updates to the list!